NugasDSL/toy/README.md

 Toy assume a Byzantine partial synchronous environment in which the number of faulty nodes, _f_ is less then third of the nodes.
 _Partial synchronous_ means that after an unknown time _t_ there is an unknown upper bound _k_ on the messages transfer delays.

+### Related Work
+Toy currently uses [bft-SMaRt](https://github.com/bft-smart/library) as an underlying platform to tolerate the non-optimistic scenarios
 ### Papers
 This work is an implementation of the TOY algorithm described in TBA